wikimedia/analytics-refinery/oozie/webrequest/load/README.md

-# Basic verification for webrequest logs
+# Verify webrequest logs and refine them

 The basic verification analyzes each log line's sequence number and computes per host statistics.
 It detects holes, duplicates, and nulls